 A lot of times we make purchases for the instant gratification because we see something, we like it, and must have it.
 I can’t tell you how many times I did this in my early 20s, even if I did not have extra money to spend.

 No thought goes into the purchases other than we want it now.

-However, developing a simple spending plan can help remove consumer debt and improve on a lack of savings, and provide you with consistent money saving tips.
+However, developing a simple spending plan can help remove consumer debt, improve on a lack of savings, and provide you with consistent money saving tips.

 How to Spend Money Guilt Free

 The big caveat to spending money, is you really need to have a spending plan where you set aside a certain amount of money.
 But not like a traditional outline you may see with budgets or other finances.